 The heavyweight event allows haggis up to 1 kg in weight, but the standard weight of 850 grams is more common, with an allowance of ±50 grams.

-Haggis hurling was invented in 2004 as a practical joke for the 1977 Gathering of the Clans in Edinburgh.
+In 2004 Robin Dunseath, ex-president of the World Haggis Hurling Association, said he invented the sport as a practical joke for the 1977 Gathering of the Clans in Edinburgh.
 Haggis Hurling is used to raise funds for charity at Highland Games events and generally classed within the 'Heavy Events', which include the Caber Toss, Stone Put, Scottish Hammer Throw and Weight Throw.

 Record Haggis Eating